OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/android-data-unencrypted-external-frida/test.md

 ## Overview

-Android apps utilize a variety of APIs to obtain a file path and save a file.
-Collecting a comprehensive list of these APIs can be challenging, especially when an app employs a third-party framework, loads code at runtime, or incorporates native code.
-Therefore, dynamic testing might be the most effective approach to find writing to the external storage.
+Android apps use a variety of APIs to obtain a file path and store a file.
+Collecting a comprehensive list of these APIs can be challenging, especially if an app uses a third-party framework, loads code at runtime, or includes native code.
+The most effective approach to testing applications that write to device memory is usually dynamic analysis, and specifically method tracing.

 ## Steps